mesolitica/malaya/README-pypi.rst

-**Malaya** is a Natural-Language-Toolkit library for bahasa Malaysia, powered by Deep Learning Tensorflow.
+**Malaya** is a Natural-Language-Toolkit library for bahasa Malaysia, powered by Tensorflow and PyTorch.

 Documentation
 --------------